keerthivas25/Supermarket-Management-System/README.md

-# Supermarket-Management-System
+# Supermarket Management System

-A Streamlit-MySQL based app to manage supermarket operations including inventory, suppliers, purchases, and finance.
-Features low-stock alerts, expiry tracking, and profit analysis with real-time updates and dashboards.
+A Streamlit-MySQL based application designed to manage supermarket operations, including inventory, suppliers, purchases, and finance.
+The system features low-stock alerts, expiry tracking, profit analysis, real-time updates, and interactive dashboards.

+---

-Overview
+## Overview

 This is a database-driven web application for managing operations in a supermarket.
-Built using Streamlit for frontend and MySQL for backend, the system allows for smooth handling of products, customers, suppliers, transactions, and financial summaries.
+Built using **Streamlit** for the frontend and **MySQL** for the backend, the system enables seamless handling of products, customers, suppliers, transactions, and financial summaries.
 It was developed as part of a DBMS academic project.

+---

-Key Features
+## Key Features

+### Core Functionalities
+- **Supplier, Customer, and Warehouse Management**
-Add, update, and manage supplier, customer, and warehouse data
+  - Add, update, and manage supplier data.

-Purchase and transaction tracking with real-time stock updates
+  - Maintain customer records.
+  - Manage warehouse inventory efficiently.

+- **Purchase and Transaction Tracking**
+  - Real-time stock updates during purchases.
+  - Track all transactions with detailed logs.

+- **Inventory Alerts**
-Low-stock alerts and expiry-based filtering
+  - Low-stock alerts to prevent shortages.
+  - Expiry-based filtering for perishable goods.

+- **Profit Analysis**
-Net profit analysis within a date range using transaction logs
+  - Analyze net profit within a specified date range using transaction logs.

+### Advanced Features
+- **Dynamic Search and Filters**
-Dynamic search and filters on all tables
+  - Apply filters and search across all tables for quick access to data.

-Visual dashboards for key metrics using Streamlit
+- **Visual Dashboards**
+  - Interactive dashboards using Streamlit to display key metrics such as sales trends, inventory status, and financial summaries.

+---

-Tech Stack
+## Tech Stack
-Python

-Streamlit (Frontend)

-MySQL (Backend)

-Pandas
+- **Python**: Core programming language.
+- **Streamlit**: Frontend framework for building interactive web applications.
+- **MySQL**: Backend database for storing and managing data.
+- **Pandas**: Data manipulation and analysis library.

+---

-Future Scope
+## Future Scope
-Add authentication and role-based access (admin, manager)

-Support for sales analytics and monthly reports
+The project has significant potential for expansion.
+Some ideas for future enhancements include:

+- **Authentication and Role-Based Access**
+  - Implement user roles such as admin, manager, and staff with restricted access to features.

+- **Sales Analytics and Reporting**
+  - Generate monthly reports and perform advanced sales analytics.

+- **Cloud Deployment**
-Cloud deployment with persistent databases
+  - Deploy the application on cloud platforms with persistent databases for scalability.

+- **Automated Alerts**
-Email/SMS alerts for expiry and stock shortages
+  - Integrate email/SMS notifications for expiry alerts and stock shortages.

+---